We want you – to help us – help you!

 Research is the key to overcoming a condition that is forecast to affect 1.1 million Canadians by the year 2038.
 Be part of the future of Alzheimer’s disease treatment.
 Click here to read Person-centred plan for Alzheimer’s.

-Select a disease category from the menu on the left to see the trials currently being carried out at C5R research sites.
+Click here to see the clinical trials currently being carried out at C5R research sites.